NewajShovo/NewajShovo/README.md

 ### Hi there 👋

 Here are some ideas to get you started:
-- 🔭 I’m currently working on ... iOS app development, Objective-C.
+- 🔭 I’m currently working on ... iOS app development, Objective-C, metalpetal (GPU programming).
-- 🌱 I’m currently learning ...  metalpetal (GPU programming).
+- 🌱 I’m currently learning ...
+Python django.
 - 📫 How to reach me: leoshovo@gmail.com